-Put your thoughts to paper and surprise your partner with an ode to show how much you love and cherish them.
+Put your thoughts to paper (yes, actual paper!) and surprise your partner with an ode to show how much you love and cherish them.

 Watch a romantic movie

-For National First Love Day, maybe it should be a film about young love — "Sixteen Candles" perhaps!
+For National First Love Day, maybe it should be a film about young love — "Cinema Paradiso" is one of the best!

 Romeo and Rosaline?